-FEIS Section Impact Description CMP Management Action Project-Level Mitigation Impact Level After considering the Project CMP FLU-1: Follow design guidelines presented in the 2000 Master Plan.
-The proposed telescope is sited at the 13N site, within Area E, where it will not be visible from culturally sensitive locations, such as the summit of Kūkahau'ula, Lake Waiau, and Pu'u Līlīnoe. mitigation and implementation of CMP management actions, the Project is not anticipated to result in any substantial or significant adverse effect on the cultural practices of the surrounding community or State.
+FEIS Section Impact Description CMP Management Action Project-Level Mitigation Impact Level After considering the Project mitigation and implementation of CMP management actions, the Project is not anticipated to result in any substantial or significant adverse effect on the cultural practices of the surrounding community or State.
 The Project has been sited in an area removed from places of highest cultural concern including the Kūkahau'ula traditional cultural property (TCP) and Lake Waiau.
 The Project will have little impact on the following cultural practices: (1) pilgrimage, prayer, shrine erection and offerings; (2) collection of water from Lake Waiau; (3) piko deposition; (4) scattering of cremation ashes; and (5) burial blessing.
 In addition, as the Access Way will overlay existing roads, the Project will have little impact on the integrity of cinder cones, including Kūkahau'ula.
-Although the Project will have some visual impacts, the TMT Observatory and the Access Way will not be visible from areas of highest cultural concern including the summit of the Kūkahau'ula TCP, Pu'u Līlīnoe and Waiau. is not anticipated to result in any substantial or significant adverse effect on the cultural practices of the surrounding community or State.
+Although the Project will have some visual impacts, the TMT Observatory and the Access Way will not be visible from areas of highest cultural concern including the summit of the Kūkahau'ula TCP, Pu'u Līlīnoe and Waiau.
+CMP FLU-1: Follow design guidelines presented in the 2000 Master Plan.
+The proposed telescope is sited at the 13N site, within Area E, where it will not be visible from culturally sensitive locations, such as the summit of Kükahau'ula, Lake Waiau, and Pu'u Līlīnoe.
+CMP management actions, the Project is not anticipated to result in any substantial or significant adverse effect on the cultural practices of the surrounding community or State.
 The Project has been sited in an area removed from places of highest cultural concern including the Kūkahau'ula traditional cultural property (TCP) and Lake Waiau.
-The Project will have little impact on the following cultural practices: (1) pilgrimage, prayer, shrine erection and CMP FLU-1: Follow design guidelines presented in the 2000 Master Plan.
-The Access Way has been designed to limit its effect on cultural resources.
-This has been done by limiting it to one lane (versus the two lanes used elsewhere) and following the same alignment as the existing 4-wheel drive road on the flank of Pu'u Hau'oki.
-In addition, coloring the pavement and guardrail to blend with the surroundings will reduce the potential effect on historic resources.
-In the context of the current summit region conditions and the view of those who believe cultural practices and astronomy can co-exist, compliance with applicable regulations and requirements together with the CMP CR-3: Conduct educational efforts to generate public awareness about the importance of preserving the cultural landscape.
+The Project will have little impact on the following cultural practices: (1) pilgrimage, prayer, shrine erection and CMP management actions, the Project is not anticipated to result in any substantial or significant adverse effect on the cultural practices of the surrounding community or State.
+The Project has been sited in an area removed from places of highest cultural concern including the Kūkahau'ula traditional cultural property (TCP) and Lake Waiau.
+The Project will have little impact on the following cultural practices: (1) pilgrimage, prayer, shrine erection and In the context of the current summit region conditions and the view of those who believe cultural practices and astronomy can co-exist, compliance with applicable regulations and requirements together with the scattering of cremation ashes; and (5) burial blessing.
+In addition, as the Access Way will overlay existing roads, the Project will have little CMP CR-3: Conduct educational efforts to generate public awareness about the importance of preserving the cultural landscape. measures wi potential Pro ensure a leve implementation of mitigation measures will lessen the potential Project impacts to ensure a level of impact that is less than significant. including Kūkahau'ula.
+Although the Project will have some visual impacts, the TMT Observatory and the Access Way will not be visible from areas of highest cultural concern including the summit of the Kūkahau'ula TCP, Pu'u Iandscape.
 CMP EO-1: Develop and implement education and outreach program.
-CMP EO-2: Require orientation of users, with periodic updates and a A mandatory Cultural and Natural Resources Training Program will be implemented to educate employees to understand, respect, and honor Mauna Kea's cultural landscape and cultural implementation of mitigation measures will lessen the potential Project impacts to ensure a level of impact that i less than significant. certificate of completion, including but not limited to visitors, employees, observatory staff, contractors, and commercial and recreational users. practices.
+CMP EO-2: Require orientation of users, with periodic updates and a